 Before you make any final decisions about teaching your baby to swim, start with small steps, like acclimating them to the water.
-Be sure that your pool is clean and safe.
+Be sure that your pool is clean and safe by regularly checking your pool pumps and filters are in good condition for instance.
 According to Manning Pool Service in Houston, “Regular pool maintenance ensures that the pH of the water is balanced and doesn’t have too many chemicals, which can irritate the nose, eyes, and ears.”
 As you guide your baby above water, stay calm and relaxed.
 Your baby will be able to sense your mood if you’re frightened or on edge.
 Have fun with it, too.
 Bring toys and sing and play as you guide them and float in the water.
 As they grow more comfortable, you can advance to official swimming lessons.

 Understanding the Risks